Constraining polymerized black holes with quasi-circular extreme mass-ratio inspirals: Conclusions and discussions

 Next, we adopted a numerical algorithm to evolve the quasi-circular orbits of a small object inspiraling into a supermassive polymerized black hole.
 Using the numerical kludge scheme, we analyzed the corresponding gravitational waveforms of this quasi-circular EMRI system.
 We found that the impact of quantum corrections on the gravitational waveforms is initially negligible but becomes visually apparent after one year.
 Additionally, we examined the influence of the parameter $\hat{k}$ on the phase of the gravitational waveforms, discovering that $\hat{k}$ induces a phase advance that accumulates over time.

 Finally, we took into account the Doppler shift caused by LISA’s motion and modified the phase of the gravitational waves accordingly.
 We then calculated the gravitational wave response signal detected by LISA.
 To assess the observability of the quantum parameter’s impact on gravitational waves, we computed the mismatch between waveforms generated with different values of the quantum parameter and those corresponding to a supermassive Schwarzschild black hole.
 Considering the last one-year evolution of the EMRI system and rescaling the luminosity distance to make the SNR 30, we obtained the critical value for the mismatch.
 Our results indicate that the mismatch between the gravitational waves for the supermassive polymerized black hole with $\hat{k} < 0.003$ and those for the supermassive Schwarzschild black hole is smaller than the critical value.
 This suggests that LISA could probe the parameter $\hat{k}$ to $\mathcal{O}(10^{-3})$ with a one-year observation of the EMRI system.
 It is tighter than the current limit of $\mathcal{O}(10^{-1})$ obtained from the Sgr A$^\ast$ black hole shadow \cite{KumarWalia:2022ddq}.
+Exploring the constraints on the quantum correction parameter through various astronomical observations contributes to the study of quantum-corrected black hole models.

 It is important to note that we employed the quasi-circular inspiral approximation to model the orbital evolution of smaller objects in EMRIs.
 However, for a more comprehensive analysis, the evolution of elliptical orbits should also be considered \cite{LISA:2022yao}.
 Additionally, given that celestial objects generally possess spin, incorporating the effects of spin on orbital evolution is essential \cite{Apostolatos:1994mx, Zhang:2018omr}.
 Conversely, the presence of dark matter surrounding a supermassive black hole can influence both the orbital dynamics of smaller objects and the resulting gravitational waveforms \cite{Barausse:2014tra, Hannuksela:2019vip, Li:2021pxf}.
 A major challenge lies in distinguishing the effects of modified gravity from those of environmental factors on EMRIs.
 We will attempt to address these issues in our future work.